 Baltimore Orioles Charitable Foundation

 The Baltimore Orioles Charitable Foundation is very active in the community and makes donations to various local, civic, and charitable organizations as part of the OriolesREACH efforts.
+To make a contribution, contact the Orioles Community Relations Department at 410-547-6179 or visit oriolesreach.com.

 The Orioles welcome fan support in the form of handmade banners and signs.
 To ensure that all fans will have an unobstructed view of the ballgame, the Orioles do not permit the hanging of banners anywhere in the ballpark.
 Banners may only be displayed before and after the game and between innings.
 Banners are subject to confiscation if the content is commercial, political, and/or in bad taste according to the Orioles' discretion.
 The Orioles reserve the right to remove any banner at any time.
 Banners or signs must be made of a light, flexible material, such as paper or cloth, and cannot be made of wood, metal or other inflexible materials that could be dangerous in a public setting.